ClusterHQ/flocker/docs/gettingstarted/tutorial/vagrant-setup.rst

    ...
    alice@mercury:~/flocker-tutorial$

-Next download the :download:`Vagrant configuration <Vagrantfile>` and the :download:`Flocker repository configuration <clusterhq-flocker.repo>`.
+Next download the Vagrant configuration file and the Flocker repository configuration file:

+* :download:`Vagrant configuration <Vagrantfile>`
+* :download:`Flocker repository configuration <clusterhq-flocker.repo>`

-Save these in the same directory and preserve their filenames.
+.. note:: Save these in the same directory and preserve their filenames.

 Then use ``vagrant up`` to start and provision the VMs:

 .. code-block:: console